codyjs/angular-patterns/README.md

 * [Non-Singleton Services in Angular (StackOverflow)](http://stackoverflow.com/questions/16626075/non-singleton-services-in-angular)

 ### Component-Container Pattern
 A cool, react-esque way of rethinking angular controllers, especially with Angular 2 in mind.
-In this pattern, controllers are replaced with directives.

-#### Components
+* #### Components
-A component takes the place of a simple controller, and is similar in that it is responsible for providing a "View Model" to the DOM in order to render the UI.
-The difference is, a component delegates data retrieval to a container and then explicitly declares which data needs to be passed in through its isolate scope.
-In this way, a component has the potential to be more modular, as well as leaner and more focused than your average Angular controller.
+A component is an Angular directive with a named controller attached to it.
+Its data and behavior is provided through its isolate scope by the container it resides in.
+This allows the component's controller to focus solely on providing a "View Model" to the DOM.

+Another benefit of using components is inter-component communication; since the data passed through the isolate scope is two-way bound, any other component within the same container will see changes made to the data in real time.

-#### Containers
+* #### Containers
-Containers have two main jobs: Containing components, and providing those components with data.
-As stated above, containers perform data retrieval by interacting with the Model Factories (see __Model Pattern__) and passing the data produced along to their components.
+Containers are Angular controllers that contain components, provide those components with data, and mediate inter-component communication.
+As stated above, containers perform data retrieval by interacting with factories and passing the data produced along to their components.

+Note that while the containers used in this app only exist one-per-page, there could be scenarios in which multiple containers exist on a page, or when containers exist within other containers or even components.
+In such scenarios it might make sense to attach your containers to directives.

 __Sources:__